Challenging Every Learner Every Lesson Every day

 Literacy (Reading)

-Effective literacy skills not only underpin learning but also provide a springboard for success in both career and life.
-At Horizon, for the academic year 2023-24, we have chosen to focus on literacy as a whole, believing that this will support students to access all areas of the curriculum successfully, overcome barriers to learning and encourage a positive attitude to college life.
+Effective literacy skills not only underpin learning but also provide a springboard for success in both career and life choices.
+At Horizon, for the academic year 2024-25, we have chosen to focus on both reading and oracy, believing that this will support students to access all areas of the curriculum successfully, overcome barriers to learning and encourage a positive attitude to college life.

 What does this mean for our students